Also called Sword Lily and named for their sword-like leaves; a gladiolus is a small Roman sword.

 Tender Summer Bulbs

 Spring-planted bulbs offer wonderful variety to the cutflower market and are a staple in old-fashioned gardens.
-Once upon a time, back roads beckoned my mother to spend many a summer Sunday in search of the best deal on roadside dahlias, glads and lilies.
-Every few miles she would find buckets brimming with blooms for 10¢ a stem.
-Nowadays it’s more like $1.
 Spring-planted bulbs are not hardy to northern climes.
 Smart and thrifty people lift and store them over the winter; the rest of us treat them as annuals.

 Overwintering Summer Bulbs

-Spring-planted summer-blooming bulbs, corms and tubers will not survive northern winters outdoors.
-To save them for next year, dig them up in the fall after the foliage dies, gently brush off any soil and debris, and dry them.
+Dig spring-planted summer-blooming bulbs up in the fall after the foliage dies, gently brush off any soil and debris, and dry them.
 Store somewhere dark and cool (40–50°) in dry peat or sawdust, then replant in spring.
 You can also grow them in pots and relocate as the weather dictates.

 You may want to try leaving the bulbs in the ground if you’re gardening somewhere warmer than Maine.
 Zone ratings: